 In 2014, ARIPPA awarded $5,000 via the AML/AMD Reclamation Award Program, funding several projects throughout the state including:

-- Evergreen Conservancy: $1,250 to purchase rechargeable batteries at the Tanoma Renewable Energy AMD Treatment System.
+- Evergreen Conservancy: $1,250 to purchase rechargeable batteries to store renewable energy for the Tanoma AMD Treatment system.

-- Altman Watershed Association for Restoring the Environment (AWARE): $1,250 for construction activities associated with an AMD treatment system built in partnership with Robindale Energy
+- AWARE: $1,250 for construction activities associated with an AMD treatment system built in partnership with Robindale Energy in Altman Run Watershed.

 - Mehoopany Creek Watershed Association: $500 for the purchase of lime sand for dosing

-- Centralia Illegal Dump Site Cleanup: $700 for the purchase of supplies and hauling of trash
+- Centralia Borough: $700 to purchase supplies and for hauling of illegally dumped trash

 In 2013, ARIPPA awarded $5,000 via the AML/AMD Reclamation Award Program, funding several projects throughout the state including:

-- Evergreen Conservancy: to purchase and install a new water turbine at Tanoma Wetlands, a passive mine drainage treatment system at the headwaters of Crooked Creek, a tributary of the Allegheny River.
-Combined with a wind turbine and solar panels installed previously, the system will be aerated 24/7.
+- Evergreen Conservancy: to purchase/install a new water turbine at Tanoma Wetlands.
+Combined with previously installed renewable energy, the system will be aerated 24/7.

-- Luzerne Conservation District: $500 for the removal of heavy sedimentation and woody debris dams within the tributary and to repair severely eroded stream banks and storm water outlets flowing into the stream
+- Luzerne Conservation District: $500 for removal of debris dams within Nockley’s Trib. to Solomon Creek and restore severely eroded stream banks and storm water inlets.

-- Mehoopany Creek Watershed Association: $1,000 for 50 Tons of limestone sand that was applied to the South Branch of Mehoopany Creek to increase the pH levels in the stream, improving the fishery habitat and water quality in the creek; historically impaired by acidity
+- Mehoopany Creek Watershed Association: $1,000 for 50 Tons of limestone sand to be applied to the South Branch of Mehoopany Creek to increase the pH levels in the stream, to improve the fishery habitat and water quality.

-- Plymouth Historical Society: $500 to clean up illegally dumped garbage at the historic Avondale Mine Disaster Site where EPCAMR completed several historic preservation projects in the past; located in Plymouth Township, Luzerne County, PA
+- Plymouth Historical Society: $500 to cleanup illegally dumped garbage at the historic Avondale Mine Disaster site located in Plymouth Township, Luzerne County, PA

-- Lackawanna River Corridor Association: $500 for a real estate appraisal on abandoned mine lands hoped to be secured to by their partner, the Lackawanna Valley Conservancy, in an effort to use for future AMD treatment of the Old Forge AMD Borehole, on the border of Luzerne and Lackawanna County
+- Lackawanna River Corridor Association: $500 for a real estate appraisal on the value of abandoned mine lands near the Old Forge AMD Borehole in an effort to secure the property to be used for future AMD Treatment.

 In 2012, ARIPPA awarded $10,000 via the AML/AMD Reclamation Award Program, funding several projects throughout the state including:

-- Babb Creek Watershed Association: $1,000 offset cost of micro-hydroelectric turbines that utilize 2 billion gal/day of the Antrim AMD to generate electricity
+- Babb Creek Watershed Association: $1,000 to offset cost of micro-hydroelectric turbines to generate electricity on 2 billion gal/day of AMD thru the Antrim Treatment System.

 - Loyalsock Creek Watershed Association: $2,500 to purchase and apply limestone to continue the treatment of a large AMD seep at WALA Lake